IsaacIngram/v3/v3-ui/src/assets/projects/project0/project0.md

-# Bits 'n Bytes - Smart Vending Cabinet
+# Bits n' Bytes - Smart Vending Cabinet

 Have you ever tried to use a vending machine but been disappointed when the machine was broken, only accepted quarters, or was out of the snack you wanted?
 Or have you had an experience where everything seemed to be going well, but then your oh-so-needed snack got stuck?
 This is not at all uncommon, and vending machines have seen very little change to combat these issues, even in recent years.

 Disappointed by the current state of vending machines, my friends and I decided to find a solution.
 Our idea utilizes computer vision, weight sensors, and complex algorithms to make decisions.
-We call it Bit's N Bytes.
+We call it Bits n' Bytes.

 ![](/assets/projects/project0/bitsnbytes-logo-lockup.png)

-#### Image: Bits 'n Bytes Logo
+#### Image: Bits n' Bytes Logo

 ## Operational Overview

-Bits 'n Bytes was designed to be easy to use despite the complex technology that makes it work.
+Bits n' Bytes was designed to be easy to use despite the complex technology that makes it work.
 We wanted it to be possible for users to go through a transaction without ever having to touch or use a screen, although there is one if you need it.

-This is the flow of a typical transaction with Bits 'n Bytes:
+This is the flow of a typical transaction with Bits n' Bytes:
 1. The user begins by holding their RFID card or token next to the reader.
 Once it is read, the doors unlock and the transaction begins.
 2. The user opens the doors and picks up whatever products they want.
 Multiple items can be grabbed or once, or items can even be put back.
 The cart will be updated in real time.
 3. When the user is finished with their transaction, they close the doors.
 The doors will lock, the transaction is automatically ended, and your account will be charged for what you picked up.

 ## The Screen

-When a transaction is in progress, the screen on Bits 'n Bytes displays items in the cart and details about the user's account.
+When a transaction is in progress, the screen on Bits n' Bytes displays items in the cart and details about the user's account.
 When there isn't a tra

-Although you can use Bits 'n Bytes without a screen, it is equipped with a touchscreen to display items in your cart and details about your account.
+Although you can use Bits n' Bytes without a screen, it is equipped with a touchscreen to display items in your cart and details about your account.
 It also has an about screen, and "attract" screen, and we'll be adding an admin dashboard that can be used to calibrate sensors.

 ![](/assets/projects/project0/cabinet_cad_model.png)